obajide028/decorator-pattern/README.md

 ---

 ## **Conclusion**
 The **Decorator Pattern** enhances flexibility, reusability, and maintainability by allowing functionality to be added at runtime without modifying existing code.
-It ensures better **code organization** and follows **SOlID Principles**, making it an ideal choice for extensible system.
+It ensures better **code organization** and follows **SOLID Principles**, making it an ideal choice for extensible system.

 By applying this pattern to the **Coffee Shop** simulation, I built a system where multiple decorators can be combined to create various coffee flavours, resulting in **cleaner and more scalable code**. 🚀